Cybersecurity Maturity Model Certification (CMMC) Readiness

 – Katie Arrington, CISO, Office of the Under Secretary of Defense for Acquisition

-Because CMMC is based on well-established standards, you likely comply with at least some of CMMC’s requirements today.
+Because the cybersecurity maturity model certification framework is based on well-established standards, you likely comply with at least some of CMMC’s requirements today.
 If you wish to contract with DoD, you should take the following steps to prepare for CMMC:

 - Know Your CMMC Level: Determine whether your organization is a Level 1, 2, 3, 4, or 5 organization.
 Levels are assigned to organizations based on the risk they pose to the DoD and its mission.